 Virtual office hours are held as listed below and by appointment as needed.
 The virtual office hours sessions are held through Zoom and are optional.
 You should schedule an appointment if your question is of a sensitive nature, such as asking questions regarding a grade that you received.

 Wynetta Lee is inviting you to a scheduled Zoom meeting.

 Topic: EDGR 5910 Virtual Office Hours

-Time: Aug 14, 2023 05:00 PM Eastern Time (US and Canada)
+Time: Aug 26, 2024 05:00 PM Eastern Time (US and Canada)

-Every week on Mon, until Nov 20, 2023, 15 occurrence(s)
+Every week on Mon, 14 occurrence(s)